Fan Guide: National High School Invitational

 General Ticket Info:

 There are no advance ticket sales for the National High School Invitational.
-Tickets can be purchased on-site, at the gate.
+Tickets can be purchased during the event on-site at the gate, beginning on Tuesday, March 31.
 Cash or credit cards are accepted.
 USA Baseball accepts Visa, MasterCard, American Express and Discover Card.

 As official event participants, players and staff members listed on the team roster will be credentialed for the event upon their arrival to Cary.